-Remote work is becoming the new normal.
+Remote work is becoming the new normal with innovative ways of managing remote workers.
 While traditional office environments still reign supreme for now, a younger workforce is coming to expect remote work more and more.
 This, in turn, has forced many employers to incorporate at least part-time remote work into their contracts.

 A 2019 study showed that 99% of people would like to work remotely at least some of the time.
 With cramped subway commutes and rush hour traffic to contend with, it’s no wonder that most people would rather just work from home.
-As employers increasingly cave into the demands of a younger workforce, remote work is now becoming more and more common, seeing a 400% increase since 2010.
+Employers increasingly cave into the demands of a younger workforce.
+Therefore, remote work is now becoming more and more common, seeing a 400% increase since 2010.

 The 2020 coronavirus outbreak forced many companies to adopt a remote work strategy with very little notice, meaning that employers had to quickly learn how to manage remote employees effectively.